engl5674/engl5674s18/_projects/p1-use-annotations.md

 - Adheres to the format, structure, and citation style noted above.
 (Page numbers throughout are vital components!)
 - Demonstrates engagement with the arguments and aspects of the text.

-You will receive either a Pass or Fail for each annotation.
+You will receive either a Pass or Fail for each annotation set.
+A set encompasses the total annotations for that particular week.
 I will provide feedback that helps orient you to what issues need to be addressed, if necessary.